 Steve writes: A friend recently moved into a property where a downspout leaked for years causing soil under the footings to be washed away on one corner of property.
 Their builder said they need to fill the void with concrete to provide support in that area.
 Is this a good approach and what would you call this remedy?

 Steve Bliss of BuildingAdivsor.com responds: This sounds like a reasonable solution, which is referred to, in general, as underpinning.
 Underpinning is required when the soil beneath a foundation cannot support the load.
 Examples include filled soil that has not been properly compacted, organic materials such as peat, or places where the soil under the foundation has been eroded or disturbed, as in this case.
+Leaks in the water pipes under a slab foundation can also destabilize or erode the soil.

 There are a variety of solutions depending on the specific situation.
 The soil can sometimes be stabilized and strengthened by adding cement-like materials (chemical stabilization), or that section of foundation can be made deeper to reach stable, undisturbed soil — or the footing made wider at the base to spread the load over a larger area.
 Other more exotic (and expensive) solutions include special steel pins and helical piers engineered to support weight in poor soils.